russhughes/TurtlePlotBot/README.rst

 stepper motors and uses a MG90S mini servo to lift and lower a pen used for drawing.

-A `Heltec <https://heltec.org/>`_ ESP-32 Based `WiFi Kit32
-<https://heltec.org/project/wifi-kit-32/>`_ module with a 128x64 OLED display
-running MicroPython is paired with a `ESP32 DrawBot Board` to provide the interface circuitry needed to run the stepper motors, servo, MicroSD card and a five way joystick.
+An ESP-32 Based module with a 128x64 OLED display running MicroPython is paired with a `ESP32 DrawBot Board` to provide the interface circuitry needed to run the stepper motors, servo, MicroSD card and a five way joystick.
 The TurtlePlotBot has Wifi capability allowing it to be controlled and programmed wirelessly from a computer, smartphone or tablet.

 A menu system provides an easy way to configure the TurtlePlotBot, connect to or create a Wifi access point as well as running TurtlePlotBot MicroPython